pkallas/Reimplement-Lodash/README.md

 ## Usage and Examples

-1. Make the project directory (jstest-template) your working directory.
+1. Make the project directory your working directory.

 2. Execute “npm test”.